 Dental Caries is the breakdown of the hard tissues of the teeth (enamel, dentin, and cementum) by the action of bacteria that produce acids from the sugars in food and drinks.
 Dental caries can cause pain, infection, tooth loss, and affect the overall health and appearance of the teeth.

-There are different types and classifications of dental caries, depending on the location, extent, and progression of the decay.
+There are different types and classification of dental caries, depending on the location, extent, and progression of the decay.
 Knowing the types of dental caries can help you prevent and treat them effectively.

 Types and Classifications of Dental Caries